aborn/nuxt-openid-connect/README.md

 yarn add nuxt-openid-connect
 ```

-- Then, add nuxt-openid-connect to the modules section of nuxt.config.ts and modify config depend yours:
+- Then, add `nuxt-openid-connect` module to nuxt.config.ts and change to your configs (`openidConnect`):
 ```ts
 export default defineNuxtConfig({
   modules: [